 "(c) An officer who on the day before the effective date of this Act [Jan.
-4, 1983] was on an approved list

-"(d) An officer who on the day before the effective date of this Act [Jan.
+4, 1983] was on an approved list of officers recommended for promotion to the grade of rear admiral shall, upon promotion, hold the grade of commodore with the title of rear admiral. "(d) An officer who on the day before the effective date of this Act [Jan.
 4, 1983]-